VREMSoftwareDevelopment/WiFiAnalyzer/README.md

 * Pause/Resume scanning
 * Available filters: WiFi band, Signal strength, Security and SSID
 * Vendor/OUI Database Lookup
+* The application has too many features to mention them all

 **Please note WiFi Analyzer is not a WiFi password cracking or phishing tool.**